gvwilson/sensibleadventures/nardica/nardica.md

 spun away over the railing,
 and splashed into the harbor.

-"Sorry about that," Wales said briskly as Aunt Naggie and Iffy turned and stared at him.
+"Sorry about that," Wales said brightly as Aunt Naggie and Iffy turned and stared at him.
 "But I think the core is serious about staying put."

 Aunt Naggie's mouth worked for a moment.